setwgx/GeneticAlgorithm/README.md

 # The-genetic-algorithm-solves-the-optimal-value

-Genetic algorithm is used to solve the optimal value of the function.
+Genetic algorithm is a search algorithm based on natural selection and natural genetic mechanism.
+It is an effective method to solve optimization problems and belongs to an evolutionary algorithm.